kartavtcev/scraper/README.md

 Web Crawler + GraphQL FP demo.
 Some code is based on official Cats Effect demo, Sangria demos.

-How to run:
-Install & start H2 database in `Generic H2 (Server)` mode.
 Start GraphQLServer for GraphQL.
 Start WebCrawler to scrape the page (set up in config).